pztrn/fastpastebin/README.md

 **Please, use [my gitea](https://code.pztrn.name/apps/fastpastebin) for bug reporting.
 All other places are mirrors!**

 Also, [join Matrix room](https://matrix.to/#/%23fastpastebin:pztrn.online?via=matrix.org) for near-realtime chat.
+Also there is a [mailing list](https://lists.pztrn.name/postorius/lists/fastpastebin.lists.pztrn.name/) if you prefer to ask asynchronously.

 ## Current functionality